 I cut my binding strip 2 1/4 inches wide and sewed it to the backside of the placemat.

 By doing this I will sew the binding down by machine on the front side.
 These will be reversible and by doing the binding this way I get a nicer finish on both sides.
 I usually sew the binding to the front…..it just depends on what I am making.
 The binding was then stitched on the sewing machine.

-I really like this fabric that I got last summer and it was perfect for the back.
+I really liked this fabric that I had in my stash and it was perfect for the back.
 Doesn’t that pink batik look perfect with it!

-The little mug rugs only used 9 – 2 ½ inch squares and are perfect for a child’s cup.
+The little coasters are perfect for a child’s cup.
 I don’t know which side I like better.

-I bought a couple Cinderella plates and cups that look cute on the placemats and mug rugs.
+I bought a couple of Cinderella plates and cups that look cute on the placemats and mug rugs.
 My granddaughters really enjoyed using these!